Integration Testing Guide⚓

 Integration tests run automatically in GitHub Actions:

-- On pull requests to main
+- On pull requests to main or master

-- On pushes to main
+- On pushes to main or master

 - Can be triggered manually via workflow_dispatch